 Technology has touched our lives in every sector and the Legal Industry has also embraced its significance.
 Technology has advanced so much with time that it has changed everything because of which life has become easier.
 So many changes have led to advancement in every possible field.
 The legal profession as well has been positively affected by such technological advancement.
-As people’s demands and lifestyle change, there is a demand for better technology to meet their needs.
+As people’s demands and lifestyles change, there is a demand for better technology to meet their needs.
 Technology in the legal profession as well as in other fields simply offers completely new approaches to solving old problems.

 Changes in the Legal Profession due to Technology